mosip/documentation/docs/ABIS-APIs.md

 ## Failure Reasons
 Code | Reason
 -----|-------
-1 | Internal error - Unknown
+1 | internal error - Unknown
-2 | Aborted
+2 | aborted
-3 | Unexpected error
+3 | unexpected error
-4 | Unable to serve the request - Invalid request Structure 5 | Missing referenceId (in request body)
+4 | unable to serve the request - invalid request structure 5 | missing referenceId (in request body)
-6 | Missing requestId (in request body)
+6 | missing requestId (in request body)
-7 | Unable to fetch biometric details (using referenceURL) 8 | Missing reference URL (in request body)
+7 | unable to fetch biometric details (using referenceURL) 8 | missing reference URL (in request body)
-9 | Missing requesttime (in request body)
+9 | missing requesttime (in request body)
 10 | referenceId already exists (in ABIS)
 11 | CBEFF has no data
 12 | referenceId not found (in ABIS)